Pavel wins landslide victory in Czech presidential election

 Former Czech general Petr Pavel has won a landslide victory in the second round of the Czech presidential election over billionaire populist Andrej Babis.

-The election of Pavel – by 58% to 42% – should bolster the country’s centre-right government, which had endorsed him.
-However, the election has also further polarised society as the government wrestles with the ongoing cost of living crisis and strongly backs Ukraine against the Russian invasion.
+The election of Pavel by 58.3% to 41.7% – a record margin – should bolster the country’s centre-right government, which had endorsed him.
+However, the election has also further polarised society as the government wrestles with the ongoing cost-of-living crisis and strongly backs Ukraine against the Russian invasion.

-Pavel – whose slogan was “Let's return order and peace to the Czech Republic" – is expected to work closely with the government, rather than try to interfere, as current President Milos Zeman has done in the past by forging close links with China and Russia.
+Pavel – whose slogan was “Let's return order and peace to the Czech Republic" – is expected to work co-operatively with the government, rather than pursue his own agenda, as current President Milos Zeman has done in the past by forging close links with China and Russia.

-The election of Pavel – the country’s first non-political president – will also mark a clean break with the country’s last two presidents, former premiers Vaclav Klaus and Milos Zeman, and a return to the liberal values of Vaclav Havel, the dissident who became president after the collapse of communism.
+The election of Pavel – the country’s first non-political president – will also mark a clean break with the country’s last two presidents, former premiers Vaclav Klaus and Milos Zeman, and a return to the liberal values of Vaclav Havel, the dissident who became president after the collapse of Communism.

+In a symbolic move, Pavel's victory celebration was attended by progressive President Zuzana Caputova of neighbouring Slovakia, who made a surprise trip for the occasion.
+The two presidents are already planning a joint trip to Kyiv shortly after Pavel's inauguration.

-Babis’ crushing defeat is a severe blow for the 68-year-old opposition leader and agro-chemical tycoon, who lost power at the October 2021 general election, and will raise questions whether he will stay in politics until the 2025 election.
+In a tweet on January 28, Babis thanked his 2.4mn voters (in a country of 10.5mn people) for a "famous result".
+But his crushing defeat by 960,000 votes is a severe blow for the 68-year-old opposition leader and agro-chemical tycoon, who also lost power at the October 2021 general election.
+It will raise questions whether he will stay in politics until the 2025 election.

+Prime Minister Petr Fiala was quick to congratulate Pavel as well as to denounce Babis for the style of his campaign.
+"This is also Andrej Babiš's third significant defeat.
+And it looks like we are witnessing the beginning of the end of his political era in our country.
+But let's not be mistaken, it can still be long and unpleasant," he said.

-Pavel, 61, had narrowly won the first round on January 13-14 ahead of Babis, with just over 30%, with the other six candidates trailing far behind.
-Four of these candidates backed Pavel over Babis in the second round, with none backing the tycoon.
+Pavel, 61, had narrowly won the first round on January 13-14 ahead of Babis, with 35.4%, with the other six candidates trailing far behind.
+Four of these candidates backed Pavel over Babis in the second round, with none backing the controversial tycoon, and the second round became a referendum on Babis, with many voters swinging behind the general to stop him winning.

-In the second round, Babis’s fought an aggressive polarising campaign that tried to put off liberal voters for the other candidates by emphasising Pavel’s past as an ambitious officer who joined the Communist party and attended a “spy school”.
+In the second round, Babis fought an aggressive polarising campaign that tried to put off liberal voters for the other candidates by emphasising Pavel’s past as an ambitious officer who joined the Communist party and attended a “spy school”.

-Babis’ attack is ironic, given that he also joined the party and is listed in the Czechslovak secret police files as an informer, an allegation he denies.
+Babis’s attack is ironic, given that he also joined the party and is listed in the Czechslovak secret police files as an informer, an allegation he denies.
 He was also backed by the hardline Communist party in this election.

 Pavel – who will be the first Czech president to have held a Communist party card when the regime collapsed in 1989 – has apologised for his membership of the party, while denying that he had planned to become a spy.